 Rattling Assumptions (Think-outside-the-box Exercise)

 This game can be played while sitting around the table, with friends or family, or even after a meal.
 Tell them to visualize in their minds the pattern the silverware is portraying, or the pattern the cutlery has formed.
-Then get them to assign a number from 1 to 5 for each pattern they visualise.
+Then get them to assign a number from 1 to 5 for each pattern they visualize.
 Explain the process to them then change the pattern and get them to say what the number of the particular pattern is:

 Lay Out 1